John Douglas Simon: Executive leadership at Virginia

 During his tenure as executive vice president and provost at the University of Virginia, Simon spearheaded a number of global initiatives, including the establishment of a new major in global studies and the opening of a physical presence for the university in Asia.
 He played a leading role in the launch of the University of Virginia's Data Science Institute as well as its Advanced Research Institute, and in creating the university's Endowment for the Arts.
 He also appointed several of the University of Virginia's deans and oversaw the hiring of several hundred faculty.
-Describing Simon as a talented scientist and administrator who has earned widespread respect and admiration, Teresa A. Sullivan, president of the University of Virginia, said: “John has an abiding commitment to academic excellence.
-Working in close collaboration with the faculty, staff, students and academic leadership, his support of our mission of teaching, research, patient care and service has positioned the university for even greater success.”

 In an article published in the Washington Post, John Simon was credited with courageous leadership during a crisis set in motion by the sudden announcement that the University of Virginia President Theresa Sullivan was stepping down.
-The article described Simon as “angered and baffled by the decision, but it was unclear where this brewing crisis was headed and whether he could do anything to change its course.
+The article described Simon as "angered and baffled by the decision, but it was unclear where this brewing crisis was headed and whether he could do anything to change its course.
 The stance he took, and the words he spoke, were risky and bold.
-They would, in the end, solidify his reputation with the faculty and add momentum to the movement that eventually swept Sullivan back into the presidency.”
+They would, in the end, solidify his reputation with the faculty and add momentum to the movement that eventually swept Sullivan back into the presidency."

 Academic career

 Prior to his time at the University of Virginia, Simon served as vice provost of academic affairs at Duke University from 2005 to 2011.
 At Duke, he guided the university's strategic planning process and drove initiatives aimed at connecting the humanities, social sciences, and sciences.
-He was chairman of Duke's department of chemistry from 1999-2004, and also held appointments in the Duke University Medical Center in both biochemistry and ophthalmology.
+He was chairman of Duke's department of chemistry from 1999 to 2004, and also held appointments in the Duke University Medical Center in both biochemistry and ophthalmology.

 Simon has been the recipient of numerous fellowships and awards for his scientific work, including the Presidential Young Investigator Award, Alfred P. Sloan Fellowship, Camille and Henry Dreyfus Teacher Scholar Award, and the Fresenius Award.
 He is a fellow of the American Association for the Advancement of Science and the American Physical Society, and has authored or co-authored nearly 250 academic papers and four books.
 In June 2019, the faculty of biochemistry, biophysics and biotechnology at Jagiellonian University in Kraków, Poland awarded Simon a silver Plus ratio quam vis medal for his role in collaborative research between Polish and American scientists while Simon was at Duke University.